SynthstromAudible/DelugeFirmware/docs/features/midi_follow_mode.md

 ![image](https://github.com/SynthstromAudible/DelugeFirmware/assets/138174805/e5c6ecbf-e21e-4b3b-9cfc-8f433a56ed28)

-> * See Appendix for detailed listing and description of default CC # to Parameter mappings.
+> * See Appendix A for detailed listing and description of default CC # to Parameter mappings.

 Here are the MIDI CC #'s that have been reserved for other purposes: